GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

   ![](images/importproject.png)

-  From this point the default options in the rest of the wizard should be fine, though you may need to set up a Java 1.7 SDK.
+  From this point the default options in the rest of the wizard should be fine, though you may need to set up a Java 1.7 SDK if you have not already done so.

 3. Once IntelliJ has loaded the project, pull down the Run menu and select Edit Configurations...
 (Run > Edit Configurations...)